-The Master in “Communication for International Relations” (MICRI) is an unique post graduate program in Italy, as it aims to fill the gap in the field of intercultural communication education within the European academic scenario.
+The Master in “Communication for International Relations” (MICRI) is a unique post-graduate programme in Italy, as it aims to fill the gap in the field of intercultural communication education within the European academic scenario.

 MICRI turns to students who have a special flair for communication and interpersonal relationships and who are also interested in politics, economics and multicultural processes:

-- Offer a cross study approach of different subjects that allow the development of specific interests in the numerous fields of communication;
+Offer a cross-study approach to different subjects that allow the development of specific interests in the numerous fields of communication;

 A basic requirement for all international students, in order to be admitted to an Italian University Master Course, is that they hold a college or university degree equivalent to a three-year first level University Italian degree (in Humanistic, Legal, Economic and Social subject) and that have successfully completed the equivalent number of years of education as an Italian graduate: at least 15 years of study (from primary school to university graduation).

-After the class experience, the student goes through a 300-hour training course (minimum required), to complete the educational program and has to discuss a final Project Work.
+After the class experience, the student goes through a 300-hour training course (minimum required), to complete the educational programme and has to discuss a final Project Work.

-Study tour to Washington D.C. and New York
+Study tour of Washington D.C. and New York

 The 11th Edition of the Master degree course in “Communication for International Relations” includes a Study Tour to Washington DC and New York.

-The Study Tour to U.S. is the ideal place to get in touch with current international affairs: nowadays Washington and New York are the main centers for politics and international affairs as location of International Organizations (as Monetary Fund, The World Bank, UN Palace), lobbying firms and International Universities.
+The Study Tour the U.S. is the ideal place to get in touch with current international affairs: nowadays Washington and New York are the main centres for politics and international affairs as the location of International Organizations (as Monetary Fund, The World Bank, UN Palace), lobbying firms and International Universities.

 The Master will provide flights and accommodation.